Janice Gary is an award-winning author, educator, writer of nonfiction and a passionate advocate for those whose stories need to be told – and heard.

 As a feminist, Buddhist, Dog Mama and lover of the natural world, Janice sees writing as an extension of her life and a way to engage deeply with the world around her.
 Her students, many of whom have completed books under her tutelage, enjoy her ability to help them see the bigger picture of their lives so they can truly understand their story and tell it in a way that touches the lives of others.
 Her readers appreciate her lyrical language mixed with humor, honesty and a hard-fought acceptance of life as it is.

-Current projects include Matchbook Memoirs©: A Life Up in Flames, Reeling in the Years:” A Memoir Writing Guide©; and the anthology Flesh and Blood: Women Writing Women’s Bodies produced in conjunction with the International Women’s Writing Guild.
+Current projects include Matchbook Memoirs©: A Life Up in Flames, and Reeling in the Years: A Memoir Writing Guide©.